 \textbf{General reasoning.} As shown in Table~\ref{tab:mllm}, we compare RoboMamba with previous state-of-the-art (SOTA) MLLMs on general VQA and recent MLLM benchmarks.
 First, we find that RoboMamba achieves promising results across all VQA benchmarks, using only a 2.7B language model.
 The results demonstrate that our simple architecture design is effective.
-The alignment pre-training and proposed instruction co-training significantly enhance the MLLM's reasoning capabilities.
+The proposed instruction co-training significantly enhance the MLLM's reasoning capabilities.
 For example, due to the large amount of robot data introduced during the co-training stage, our model's spatial identification performance on the GQA benchmark is improved.
 Meanwhile, we also test our RoboMamba on recently proposed MLLM benchmarks.
 Compared to previous MLLMs, we observe that our model achieves competitive results across all benchmarks.
-Notably, our model achieves satisfactory results on the POPE benchmark due to the inclusion of the LRV-Instruct dataset during the co-training stage, which helps reduce failed robot actions caused by hallucinations.
+Specifically, our model achieves satisfactory results on the POPE benchmark, helping to reduce failed robot actions caused by hallucinations.
 Although some performances of RoboMamba are still below those of LLaVA1.5 and SPHINX, we prioritize using a smaller and faster Mamba to balance the efficiency of the robotic model.
 In the future, we plan to develop RoboMamba-7B for scenarios where resources are not limited.